unisonweb/unison/.github/pull_request_template.md

 Would you recommend improving the test coverage (either as part of this PR or as a separate issue) or do you think it’s adequate?

-If you only tested by hand, because that's all that's practical to do for this change, say that.
+If you only tested by hand, because that's all that's practical to do for this change, mention that.

 ## Loose ends